7 reasons why it’s a great time to buy a house

 Many people talk about housing prices surpassing their prior highs.
 When you look at “real” prices, home values are where they were in 2004, still below the all-time highs set in 2007.
 It’s dangerous to say that prior highs were an absolute ceiling for home values, particularly given how much has changed in the real estate and lending industries.
 There is still more room to run before we reach that peak.

 3.)
 Brisk new home sales: Home sales continue to be high despite relatively low supply.
 Builders probably learned some important lessons from the bubble about overextending themselves.
-But, the latest Census report on new home sales showed a rate of sales of 8.8% above that of 2017.
-Furthermore, all four prior months were revised higher, which reinforces a trend of growth.
+But, the latest Census report on new home sales showed a rate of sales of 13% above that of 2016.
+Year after year increases reinforces a trend of growth.

 4.)
-Durable mortgage demand: Sure, re-financings are way down.
-Why shouldn’t they, as the typical 30-year fixed-rate mortgage has shot up above 4.5%, its highest level in nearly five years?
-But when you look, mortgage demand is still robust.
-The Mortgage Bankers Association’s new mortgages are up 11% from a year ago when the typical 30-year mortgage rate was around 4.0%.
-Remember that before you freak out about higher rates.
+Durable mortgage demand: Typical 30-year fixed-rate mortgage has fallen below 4%, its lowest level in nearly five years.
+Mortgage demand is robust.
+The Mortgage Bankers Association’s new mortgages are up 11% from a year ago.
+Remember that.
+There always the danger of higher rates in the future.

 5.)
 Low Inventory is NOT holding back sales: Much attention has been paid to the chronically tight housing supply.
-As of January 2018, there were a paltry 3.6 months of total inventory compared with records of more than a year’s worth of supply during the “Great Housing Recession.”
+As of January 2020, there were a paltry 3 months of total inventory compared with records of more than a year’s worth of supply during the “Great Housing Recession.”
 But inventories aren’t dropping because it’s a terrible time to sell a house — quite the opposite.
-The details show the total volume of existing home sales rose marginally last month even as inventories were down 7%.
-That hints that the sales would be there if only there was the supply.
+The details show the total volume of existing home sales continue to rise even as inventories are low.

 6.)
 Untapped first-time buyers: Even more compelling is the demographic shift the U.S. is experiencing, with 25-to-29-year-olds representing the largest cohort among five-year slices of the population, followed by 30-to-34-year-olds.
 They are entering the time when they have families and buy homes, which is undeniably a net positive for housing (and the broader economy) across the next several years.